-Due to increased COVID community person-to-person spread and in an effort to minimize staff and patient exposure, we are making the following changes to our visitation policies are in effect:
+In an effort to minimize staff and patient exposure, the following changes to our visitation policies are in effect:

-- Labor & delivery and NICU may have 1 designated visitor
+- Labor and Delivery and NICU may have 1 designated visitor ONLY.

-- Inpatients are permitted 1 visitor daily.
-Exceptions will be at the discretion of the charge nurse for end-of-life decisions and surrogate decision makers.
+- Inpatients are permitted 1 visitor per 24 hours.
+Exceptions can be made at the discretion of the charge nurse for end-of-life decisions and surrogate decision makers.

 has resumed normal operating hours.
 Hours of service are 10 a.m.-8 p.m.
 Monday through Saturday and 9 a.m.-5 p.m. on Sunday.